 EXAMINATION OF CLAIMS FOR COMPENSATION

-BTU actively informs its customers about compensation claims due to flight delays in accordance with the “Passenger Regulation“ (EU Regulation No. 261/2004).
-In order to verify a possible claim, booking data (e.g. Passenger Name Record – so-called „PNR data” (such as booking code, flight number, date, flight route, customer number, e-mail address) of the person making the booking is transferred to a travel compensation company.
-After BTU has informed the customer that he/she is entitled to compensation, the customer may
+BTU actively informs its customers about claims for compensation due to flight delays in accordance with the „Air Passenger Regulation“ (EU Regulation No. 261/2004).
+In order to verify a possible claim, booking data (e.g. Passenger Name Record – so-called „PNR data“ such as booking code, flight number, date, flight route, customer number, e-mail address) of the person making the booking will be transmitted to a travel compensation company.
+After BTU has informed the customer that he or she is entitled to compensation, the customer may

 MOBILE TRAVEL PORTAL

 Upon request, BTU shall provide its customers with access to a mobile, client-capable internet-based travel portal and a mobile APP under the name „MyWay by BTU“.
 In the event that this mobile service is used, the general terms and conditions „MyWay by BTU“, which can be viewed at https://www.btu.at/allgemeines/agbs, shall apply in addition to these GTCBBs.